b-alramlawi/map-mark-api/README.md

-# MapMagic 🌍
+# Map Mark API 🌍

-MapMagic is your passport to an enchanting world of personalized map bookmarking.
+Map Mark API is your gateway to a world of personalized map bookmarking.
 This Node.js-powered API unlocks a realm where you can create accounts, log in securely, and chart your own course on interactive maps, all while cherishing your favorite places.

 ## Tech Sorcery ✨